Luthaf/rascaline/README.rst

 .. warning::

-    **Rascaline is still as the proof of concept stage.
+    **Featomic is still as the proof of concept stage.
 You should not use it for anything important.**

 List of implemented representations